Understand Your Free Kundli

 What mantras are chanted on Vijayadashami?
 Mantras like the "Durga Chalisa" & "Devi Kavacham" are often recited to invoke the divine energy of Goddess Durga.

 Why consult an astrologer from duastro.com during Vijayadashami?
-Astrologers can provide valuable insights into how this auspicious period can be harnessed for personal & spiritual growth.
+Astrologers can give valuable insights into how this auspicious period can be used for personal & spiritual growth.
 They offer guidance on performing pujas & remedies to address specific life challenges.